The Role of Symmetry in Optimizing Overparameterized Networks: Discussion

 \subsection{Implications for Optimization}

 Our analysis is an existence result: we characterize which minima exist and their geometric properties, rather than proving which minima gradient descent converges to.
-This distinction is deliberate. \Cref{thm:trace} and \cref{thm:pdet} establish that overparameterization guarantees the existence of minima with improved conditioning and sufficient volume, while \cref{sec:volume} shows these minima occupy increasing probability mass near initialization.
+In practical optimization, early stopping within a well-conditioned basin suffices and overparameterization makes such basins more abundant.
 Poorly-conditioned minima with small volume may also exist, but they are both harder to reach and harder to converge to, so optimization algorithms tend to naturally bypass them.
 Stochastic gradient noise provides additional selection pressure, destabilizing convergence in sharp, poorly-conditioned basins.

-This is corroborated by \cref{fig:compare}, where the negligible gap between the mean and best student conditioning suggests that the mere existence of well-conditioned minima is sufficient to improve practical convergence.
-In practical optimization, early stopping within a well-conditioned basin suffices, and overparameterization makes such basins more abundant.
+This is corroborated by \cref{fig:compare}, where the small gap between the mean and best student conditioning suggests that the existence of well-conditioned minima improves practical convergence.
 A possible connection to plasticity loss in continual learning is discussed in Appendix~\ref{app:plasticity}.